 Jacksontown real estate is some of the most expensive in Ohio, although Jacksontown house values don't compare to the most expensive real estate in the U.S.

 The people who call Jacksontown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksontown residents report their race to be White.
-Important ancestries of people in Jacksontown include English, Irish, Polish, German, and Scottish.
+Important ancestries of people in Jacksontown include English, Irish, German, Polish, and Scottish.

 The most common language spoken in Jacksontown is English.
 Other important languages spoken here include Polish and German/Yiddish.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 36.9% of the households here have four, five, or more cars.
-That is more cars per household than in 97.0% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 35.0% of the households here have four, five, or more cars.
+That is more cars per household than in 96.2% of the neighborhoods in the nation.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the neighborhood in Jacksontown are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 66.4% of the neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 62.1% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-The most common language spoken in the neighborhood is English, spoken by 93.7% of households.
+The most common language spoken in the neighborhood is English, spoken by 93.5% of households.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in neighborhood spend between 15 and 30 minutes commuting one-way to work (40.0% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in neighborhood spend between 15 and 30 minutes commuting one-way to work (38.0% of working residents), which is shorter than the time spent commuting to work for most Americans.

-Here most residents (85.4%) drive alone in a private automobile to get to work.
+Here most residents (75.5%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (9.9%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.